 - Improve the flexibility of work organization and remuneration

-- Introduce a ceiling for employer social security contributions
+- Reduce labor cost and introduce a ceiling on employer social security contributions

 Improve the flexibility of work organization and remuneration

-Introduce a ceiling for employer social security contributions
+Reduce labor cost and introduce a ceiling on employer social security contributions

-- Introduce a ceiling for employer social security contributions to attract more highly qualified people to Belgium, in line with neighboring countries
+- Re-introduce a ceiling for employer social security contributions to attract more highly qualified people to Belgium, in line with neighboring countries.